-PART 1

-CLIFTON PLACE/GROTTO GARDENS CONSERVATION AREA CHARACTER APPRAISAL
+PART 1 - THE PROPOSED GROTTO HILL CONSERVATION AREA CHARACTER APPRAISAL

-1.1 Summary of the special interest of the Clifton Place/Grotto Gardens Conservation Area
+1.1 Summary of the special interest of the proposed Grotto Hill Conservation Area

-The Clifton Place/Grotto Gardens Conservation Area forms part of the distinctive grid pattern of streets which were developed in the late 19th century as part of Cliftonville, a residential suburb located on the eastern edge of the old fishing village of Margate.
+The Grotto Hill Conservation Area forms part of the distinctive grid pattern of streets which were developed in the late 19th century as part of Cliftonville, a residential suburb located on the eastern edge of the old fishing village of Margate.
 Between 1880 and 1910 Cliftonville became a very popular and upmarket centre for visitors, who were drawn to its many hotels and guest houses, all located in close proximity to the beach.
 Large private houses and several schools were also built in the area.
 Accommodation was needed for the many workers who serviced these facilities and from the 1860s onwards new artisan houses were built on the south side of Northdown Road in a compact area overlooking the Dane valley.
 These houses are terraced in form and generally just two storeys high with small back gardens.
 Together, they form an area of distinct character which is enlivened by the inclusion within the Conservation Area of a large former Ice Factory and Cold Store, which is located on the corner of Grotto Hill and Bath Place.
-Of note is the falling topography, with a steep drop down Grotto Hill providing long views across the Dane Valley.
+Of note is the falling topography, with a steep drop down Grotto Hill providing long views across the Dane valley.